jwnimmer-tri/drake/doc/_pages/from_source.md

   user-provided `LAPACK::LAPACK` library instead of building from source.
   This option is not available on macOS.
   When ON, WITH_USER_BLAS must also be ON.
+* WITH_LCM_RUNTIME (default ON).
+When ON, the LGPL-licensed LCM runtime library will be installed alongside Drake.
+When OFF, the library will not be installed and the static methods `DrakeLcm::available()` and `DrakeLcmLog::available()` will return `false`.
+* WITH_DRAKE_LCMTYPES_JAVA (default ON).
+When ON, lcmtypes_drake.jar will be
+  compiled and installed.
+Setting to OFF might be helpful to avoid depending on a JDK during the build.

 Adjusting closed-source (commercial) software dependencies: